vshl/github-search/README.md

     `bundle exec rails s`

-4. Open web browser at https://localhost:3000
+4. Open web browser at http://localhost:3000

+### Usage

+Use text box to search for Github public repos, results will be shown under the text box